 The incisions for most reconstructive procedures are closed with deeper absorbable sutures and a combination of dissolvable and durable sutures in the skin.
 In pedicle flaps, there may be open areas which area dressed in non-adherent gauze and anti-bacterial ointment.

 Recovery from lip reconstruction depends on the type of treatment performed.

 For a short time after surgery, patients may experience some swelling and bruising.
 This is typically reduced with the use of ice packs on the lips.
 Most patients feel like themselves within two days and return to work in about a week.
 All stitches are removed in one week.
 Normal activity can be resumed in 3 weeks.

-Scar care will be started at the three week point after surgery to help fade scars.
+Scar care will be started at the three-week point after surgery to help fade scars.
 Dermabrasion and laser resurfacing may be needed to help flatten the areas of reconstruction.
-Revision procedures and flap divisions may usually be considered at the three week to three month point after surgery, however scars will typically take about one year to fully mature and fade.
+Revision procedures and flap divisions may usually be considered at the three weeks to the three-month point after surgery, however, scars will typically take about one year to fully mature and fade.
 Lip volume can be increased in areas of thinness with the addition of fat grafting or collagen grafts.